Orange County Heroin Defense Attorney

 You also need help if you have been arrested for a crime involving heroin.
 Heroin defense attorney Randy Collins has spent years convincing prosecutors and judges that the response to drug crimes should be drug treatment, not incarceration.
 If you are prosecuted for the possession or sale of heroin, an aggressive defense by an experienced lawyer gives you the best opportunity to avoid incarceration.

-Defense of Heroin Charges
+Defense of Heroin Charges in Orange County

 The Law Offices of Randy Collins represents individuals who are charged with all California heroin crimes, including: